HunterGerlach/fips-example/README.md

 This repository contains examples highlighting the differences between FIPS and non-FIPS enabled containers.
 Both applications are simple Python Flask applications.
 The key difference is the inclusion of the FIPS non-compliant md5 package in the fips-non-compliant application.

+There is also a client-server example that shows how a client deployed to a FIPS-enabled cluster can only communicate with a FIPS-compliant server.

 ## Prerequisites

 - An OpenShift cluster (either FIPS-enabled or non-enabled)